Auto Approval Rules

 Common Questions

 What happens if no rules match?
-The price change waits for manual approval, just like before you had auto approval rules.
+The price change waits for manual approval.

 Getting Help